grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

   1. The alert fired because of a bug in Mimir: fix it.
   1. The alert fired because of a bug or edge case in the continuous test tool, causing a false positive: fix it.

-### MimirDistributorForwardingErrorRate

-This alert fires when the Distributor is trying to forward samples to a forwarding target, but the forwarding requests result in errors at a high rate.

-How it **works**:

-- The alert compares the total rate of forwarding requests to the rate of forwarding requests which result in an error.

-How to **investigate**:

-- Check the `Mimir / Writes` dashboard, it should have a row named `Distributor Forwarding` which also shows the type of error if an HTTP status code was returned.
-- Check the Distributor logs, depending on the type of errors which occur the Distributor might log information about the errors.
-- Check what the forwarding targets are in use, this can be seen in the runtime config under the key `forwarding_endpoint`, then check the logs of the forwarding target(s).

 ### MimirRingMembersMismatch

 This alert fires when the number of ring members does not match the number of running replicas.